-Number Item Description 1 Scan exit window Provides data capture using the scanner.
-2 Speaker Provides audio output for video, music, notifications, and PTT.
-3 Battery cover Encloses the battery and attaches to the device's handle.
-4 Power/Cradle I/ OConnector Provides charging via cradle and cradle communication to lock/unlock the cradle slots.
+Number Item Description 1 Speakers Provides audio output for video, music, and notifications.
+2 Battery cover Encloses the battery and attaches to the device's handle.
+3 Power/Cradle I/O Connector Provides charging via cradle and cradle communication to lock/unlock the cradle slots.
 Use to perform a hard reset with the terminal reboot tool.
-5 Branding plate slot Provides space for custom logo.
+For more information, see Interface Connector Pin-Outs.